 Ever notice how some old wives tales refuse to die?
 Regardless of how much evidence exists to refute them, many seem to go on forever.
-One of these canards is the baseless theory that synthetic oil is so “slippery” that it causes cam roller bearings in some Harley-Davidson engines to remain stationary in the bearing race under heavy loads.
+An example is the baseless theory that synthetic oil is too “slippery” for Harley-Davidson cam roller bearings.
+The suggestion is that the bearings remain stationary once they are bathed in synthetic oil and put under heavy loads.
 Allegedly when this occurs, the cam shaft spins on the motionless rollers and scores the surface until a flat spot occurs.
-Purveyors of this assertion may call it roller bearing “slide”, “slip”, “float” or “skate”.
+The assertion is that the roller bearings “slide”, “slip”, “float” or “skate”.

-We had thought that this hogwash was proven false and forgotten years ago.
+We had thought that this theory was proven false and forgotten years ago.
 We thought wrong.
-One of our most faithful customers (who also happens to be a journeyman auto mechanic) told us that he couldn’t use our AMSOIL Synthetic 20W-50 Motorcycle Oil in his Harley for this season.
+One of our most faithful customers (who also happens to be a journeyman auto mechanic) told us that he couldn’t use our AMSOIL V-Twin Synthetic 20W-50 Motorcycle Oil in his Harley this season.
 He had been told by the service manager at his Harley dealership to stay away from synthetic oil because it causes roller bearing damage.
-This was enough to spook our customer back to using conventional Harley Davidson brand motorcycle oil.
-We were very surprised that this customer was swayed by this groundless warning and wondered if this service manager had just stepped out of a time machine from 1983.
+This was enough to spook our customer back to using Harley-Davidson-branded mineral oil.
+We were very surprised that this customer was swayed by this groundless warning.

-This customer had been using AMSOIL 20W-50 for several seasons and raved about how it eliminated his Harley’s oil consumption, improved his fuel economy, lowered his engine operating temperatures and improved his bike’s throttle response.
-AMSOIL has been declaring for years that their synthetic oil does not cause roller bearing damage and every season Harley riders log millions of very successful miles using AMSOIL synthetic 20W-50.
+This customer had been using AMSOIL V-Twin 20W-50 for several seasons.
+He had previously raved about the product.
+It had eliminated his engine’s oil consumption, boosted his fuel economy, lowered his engine operating temperatures and improved his bike’s throttle response.

-They tell us that roller bearing damage was never due to the synthetic lubricant causing the roller bearings to “slip”.
-It was due to the bearings being insufficient to handle the loads.
-At one time Harley-Davidson used cam bearings that had 16 rollers.
-The 16 roller units would overload and then fatigue.
-Eventually the roller bearing surface would flake or pit which would cause binding and ultimately flat spotting.
-Harley-Davidson eventually moved to cam bearings that had 32 rollers which were better equipped to distribute loads.
+AMSOIL Technical Services tells us that roller bearing damage was never due to synthetic oil causing the roller bearings to “skate”.
+The real reason is that some older Harley bearing configurations could not handle heavy loads.
+At one time, Harley-Davidson used cam bearings that had 16-rollers.
+The 16-roller units would overload and then fatigue.
+Ultimately, the roller bearing surface would flake or pit which would cause binding and ultimately a flat spot.
+Harley-Davidson eventually moved to cam bearings that had 32-rollers.
+The 32-roller design was better-equipped to distribute loads.

 When this bearing failure occurred, Harley mechanics would often point to synthetic oil as the culprit.
-Synthetic oils were a new concept to many Harley techs and this new-fangled oil was an easy place to pin the blame.
-It was easy to tell the customer that the issue was their fault for using some peculiar synthetic motorcycle oil and not Harley-Davidson engine oil.
-But once Harley-Davidson labelled their own synthetic oil, they had to find other reasons for these failures.
+Synthetic oils were a new concept to many Harley techs.
+This was an was an easy place to pin the blame.
+It was easier to tell the customer that the issue was their fault for using some peculiar synthetic motorcycle oil.
+But once Harley-Davidson introduced their own synthetic oil, they had to find other reasons for these failures.

-Harley-Davidson corrected their bearing design deficiency long ago, but some still believe this myth.
+Harley-Davidson corrected their bearing design deficiency long ago.
+But this myth is still floating around.